Master of Arts in Educational Studies, Special Education

 Degree requirements: Foundational courses (3 hours), multicultural and diversity courses (3-4 hours), research methods (3 hours), specialization courses (22-25 hours), thesis (3 hours)

 Other requirements: Field experience

 Academic opportunities: Student Council for Exceptional Children, Kappa Phi Kappa

-Other opportunities: Association for Behavior Analysis (ABA); Association for Direct Instruction (ADI); Association for Positive Behavior Support (APBS); Association for Science in Autism Treatment (ASAT); Council for Children With Behavioral Disorders (CCBD); Council for Exceptional Children (CEC); Council for Learning Disabilities (CLD); Standard Celeration Society; TASH
+Other opportunities: Association for Behavior Analysis (ABA); Association for Positive Behavior Support (APBS); Association for Science in Autism Treatment (ASAT); Council for Children With Behavioral Disorders (CCBD); Council for Exceptional Children (CEC); Council for Learning Disabilities (CLD); National Institute for Direct Instruction; Standard Celeration Society; TASH

 Leah M. Herner-Patnode, EdD, Associate Professor

 Moira Konrad, PhD, Associate Professor

 Helen Malone, PhD, BCBA-D, Professor

 Ohio State academic programs are designed to prepare students to sit for applicable licensure or certification in Ohio.
 If you plan to pursue licensure or certification in a state other than Ohio, please review state educational requirements for licensure and certification and state licensing board contact information at go.osu.edu/onground.